 One example is that wolves and dogs regard territory very differently.
 Wolves like to roam, so your wolf-dog could try to escape all the time.
 They can jump, chew, or dig their way out of your garden and find their way onto a busy road.

 They may mark their territory, including your house, with urine and poop.

-Another problem is that some become very attached to their pack, namely your family and other pets, driving away anyone else.
+Another problem is that some wolf dogs become very attached to their pack, namely your family and other pets, driving away anyone else.

 Wait a minute, surely that particular behavior makes them great guard dogs?